maxfieldk/TE-Seq/README.md

   ```
   head {path}
   ```
-- Create, in your project directory, the rawdata directory, and move your fastqs there.
+- Create, in your project directory, the srna/rawdata directory structure, and move your fastqs there.
 Make sure the naming is consistent with the naming scheme set forth in the conf/project_config_srna.yaml, which uses sample_name from the conf/sample_table_srna.csv i.e.:
 ```
-source1: "rawdata/{sample_name}_R1.fastq.gz" source2: "rawdata/{sample_name}_R2.fastq.gz"
+source1: "srna/rawdata/{sample_name}_R1.fastq.gz" source2: "srna/rawdata/{sample_name}_R2.fastq.gz"
 ```
 If rawdata identifiers do not match with sample names, either you can rename them, or you can provide a mapping from sample_name to rawdata identifier.
 In this case you would add a column to your conf/sample_table_srna.csv titled something like
 Then you would modify the "derive" block in your conf/project_config_srna.yaml as follows, chaning {sample_name} to your new column in conf/sample_table_csv, which in this case I titled {fq_sample_name}: